 If that’s the case, how many vehicles out there have been involved in accidents?

 The seat cushion airbag has fired and now people are riding around with a deployed seat cushion airbag so that there will be no safety protection when that vehicle is involved in a future accident.

 This is a critically important safety system that needs to be advertised and there needs to be a way to determine if, in fact, the seat cushion airbag has fired so it can be replaced.

 [End of transcript]

-If you, a family member or a friend have suffered a traumatic car accident injury or they were killed in an auto accident, you need to contact a car accident lawyer with a successful record in court for fighting the world’s biggest car companies.
+If you, a family member, or a friend have suffered a traumatic car accident injury or were killed in an auto accident, you need to contact a car accident lawyer with a successful record in court for fighting the world’s biggest car companies.

 Contact Todd Tracy here to “Find Out If You Have A Case” or call 214-324-9000.